If you want to know Executive Chef Jean-Luc Matecat, read this!

 Read more: Budget Travel

-About More than a basic bed and breakfast, the historic Inn at Weathersfield has become a foodies’ destination known for its rustic decor and farm-to-table cuisine
+About More than a basic bed and breakfast, the historic Inn at Weathersfield has become a foodies’ destination known for its rustic decor, farm-to-table cuisine and on-site cooking classroom studio, The Hidden Kitchen.
+Culinary weekends led by cookbook authors, chefs and culinary experts are open to both inn guests and the general public.

 Location Conveniently located in Southeastern Vermont, the inn is close to Okemo Mountain and Woodstock and just minutes from four season outdoor activities, antiquing, and our local farm partners.
 By car, it’s 4 hours from New York City and 2½ hours from Boston.